How to spot fake news

 - Think critically about the information you’re receiving and be sceptical.

 - Can you verify the facts?

-- Are sources offered?
+- Does the article give sources?
 If so, can you evaluate them?

 - If there are links on the page, where do they take you?